axlCastill0/na-blogging-website/README.md

 ### Responsive Design:
 Mobile-friendly and optimized for all different kind of devices.
 ### CRUD Operations:
-reate, read, update, and delete blog posts.
+Create, read, update, and delete blog posts.
 ### Rich Text Editor:
 User-friendly interface for writing and editing posts.
 ### Tagging & Categories: